 What if the attraction is down during my FastPass+ return time?

 You should receive an email and/or MDX application notification that the attraction was down at the beginning of your return time, and what your alternatives are.
 In general, you can simply use the FastPass+ at your choice of a number of other attractions by showing up at that attraction and using it without having to explicitly change your selection.
-You may also be able to use the FastPass+ at the attraction later in the day if it re-opens, before the regular park closing time (FastPass+ from during the day cannot be used during Evening Extra Magic Hours.)
+You may also be able to use the FastPass+ at the original attraction later in the day if it re-opens, before the regular park closing time (FastPass+ from during the day cannot be used during Evening Extra Magic Hours.)

 Can I use FastPass+ during Extra Magic Hours?